akoskarsanyukta-BA/akoskarsanyukta-BA/README.md

 🎯 **Business Analyst | CBAP®(IIBA) | SaaS · CRM · HRTech | Translating Business Needs into Scalable Solutions**

-I'm a BA professional transitioning from 4+ years in B2B SaaS sales into full-time Business Analysis.
+I'm a BA professional with 4+ years in B2B SaaS & IT.
+I sit at the intersection of business strategy, data, and people.
 I love turning messy business problems into clean, structured, data-backed solutions. 📊

 ---